the soft computer

 mint — textile

-corpus: weaving patterns, jacquard loom history, knit structures, textile computation lineage. the computer remembers it came from the loom. this button makes that connection visible and literal.
+corpus: weaving patterns, jacquard loom history, knit structures, textile computation lineage. the computer remembers it came from the loom.

 yellow — subverted